soobinrho/GoodLifeFarms/DEVLOG.md

 ## Who are we?

-We are Kathy, Tobi, and Soobin.
+We are Kathy, Tobi, and Soobin (and later we recruited Norianne to be our Lead Designer).
 We met at Stanford TreeHacks, in which we created self-sustainable web app for local producers (farmers, beekeepers, and so on).

 Right now, our website just shows a prototype, but in the far future hopefully, we envision to have a "create your own web app for your local farm" button which can create this web app for any local producers who needs their own web app to sell their produces -- a dedicated, low-maintenance platform for each and every local producer who needs one.